 - Night line that connects you to the Colosseum: the N2.

-What if you consider using the tourist bus?
+What if you are considering using the tourist bus?

-If you are looking for a truly authentic experience you may have ruled out tickets for the Rome tourist bus, but if you see it as just another means of transportation, it is very convenient.
+If you are looking for a truly authentic experience you may have ruled out taking tickets for the tourist bus in Rome, but if you see it as just another means of transportation, it is very convenient.

-The tourist bus lines connect the main tourist attractions of the city (the Colosseum is no exception), have a decent frequency and best of all, two floors, one of them open-air, so you can enjoy the best views while you let yourself go (literally).
-Doesn't sound too bad, right?
+The tourist bus lines connect the main sights of the city (the Colosseum is no exception), have a decent frequency and best of all, two floors, one of them open-air, so you can enjoy the best views while you let yourself go (literally).
+Doesn't that sound so bad?

-One of the most universal means of transportation, the taxi, also operates in Rome.
-It is usually not difficult to find one running or waiting for you at a cab rank (look for them in the main streets or squares of Rome, they are very well signposted).
+One of the most universal means of transportation, the cab, also works in Rome.
+It is usually not difficult to find one running or waiting for you at a cab stand (look for them in the main streets or squares of Rome, they are very well signposted).

-Tell the driver what your destination is (and remember to ask him to turn on the meter to avoid unpleasant surprises).
+Tell the driver what your destination is (and remember to ask him to activate the meter to avoid unpleasant surprises).
 The Colosseum is quite centrally located so it should not cost you too much.
-Just avoid rush hour so that the fare doesn't get out of control.
+Just avoid rush hour so that your budget doesn't get out of control.

 If you want to opt for a comfortable experience that at the same time leaves no loose ends, you should know that Uber also works in Rome and very well.
-Download the app if you don't have it yet, enter the address of origin and destination and automatically the map calculates the route, the price and how many minutes it will take to get there.
+Download the APP, enter the address of origin and destination and the map automatically calculates the route, the price and how many minutes it will take to pick you up.

-5. Use car sharing services or public scooters and bikes in the city for responsible transportation
+Use car sharing services or public scooters and bikes for responsible transport

-As soon as you set foot in the city, you'll notice that the traffic in Rome's ancient streets has been completely modernized, welcoming new methods of transportation.
+As soon as you set foot in the city you will notice that the traffic of Rome's ancient streets has been completely modernized, welcoming new methods of transportation.
 On its sidewalks, you will see dozens of scooters, electric scooters or bikes that you can use to move from one point to another in the city.

-Several companies and apps manage these vehicles, so I recommend you take a look at the most popular ones to know the rates.
+There are several companies and APPs that manage these vehicles, so I recommend you take a look at the most popular ones to find out the rates.
 How does it work?
-Very easy: the app (whatever it is) will always have a city map that will geolocate you and will suggest which scooters, bikes, or scooters are closest to you.
-Reserve one with a click, activate it, and pay only for the minutes you use it.
-Magic!
+Very easy: the APP (whatever it is) will always have a map of the city that will geolocate you and will suggest which motorcycles, bikes or scooters are closest to you.
+Book one with a click, activate it and pay only for the minutes you use it.
+It seems like magic!

 If you feel safer using something similar but traveling on four wheels, there is a similar service for cars.
 Car2GO is one of the most international and allows you to rent a vehicle to move around the city and pay only for the minutes you are going to use it.

-You don't have to worry about insurance, gasoline, or taking it to a car rental parking lot.
+No need to worry about insurance, gasoline or taking it to a car rental parking lot.
 By the way!
-If you plan to visit the Colosseum on a Sunday you should know that Via dei Fori Imperiali is pedestrianized during the whole Sunday, so leave the car for any other day of the week and start walking or pedaling along one of the most photogenic avenues of the city.
+If you plan to visit the Colosseum on a Sunday you should know that the Via dei Fori Imperiali is pedestrianized all day Sunday, so leave the car for any other day of the week and go for a walk or pedal down one of the most photogenic avenues in the city.